rust-dev-tools/dev-tools-team/stability/rustfmt.md

 I don't think we can promise 'no changes' without it preventing us fixing bugs.
 I think we can promise that there will be no changes which violate the RFC/spec.
 That would leave us some wriggle room in the ambiguities.
-It raises the question of what happens if we change the spec.
-I hope we finish the spec before Rustfmt 1.0 and any changes after that (beyond 'bug fixes') are a breaking change for Rustfmt.
+Changes to the spec would be handled in the same way as changes to the Rust language - they would be breaking changes unless they were considered 'bug fixes', and in that case would require a warning cycle.

 I think we should only make promises for the default options.
 No promises at all if you're using any non-default options.